Gradient

 UI Control Direction & Development

-Three initial concept directions were presented to engineering, marketing, and leadership: (1) a button-only interface, (2) a UI knob with screen, and (3) a circular touchscreen.
+These three initial concept directions were presented to engineering, marketing, and leadership: (1) a button-only interface, (2) a UI knob with screen, and (3) a circular touchscreen.
 After leading a series of review meetings, Concept 3 was selected as the final direction.

 User testing revealed that incorporating primary control buttons significantly improved usability for elderly users.
 I narrowed down a wide range of early concepts into a few refined directions, and the button ring was ultimately selected.

-Collaborated with the electrical engineering team to source a circular LCD touchscreen, evaluating its reliability and validating display brightness (nits) for visibility in direct sunlight.
+During this development, I collaborated closely with the electrical engineering team to source a circular LCD touchscreen, evaluating its reliability and validating display brightness (nits) for visibility in direct sunlight.

 Testing UI Prototypes